artdecocode/koa2-jsx/README.md

 ### render

 It is possible to pass a custom render function.
 It accepts Koa's context and the container to render.
-For example, a prettified HTML render looks like the
+For example, a prettified HTML render implementation looks like the following:
-following:

 ```js
 import { renderToStaticMarkup } from 'react-dom/server'